rbaltrusch/todo_watcher/README.md

 ## Getting started

-Setup .env file in the root directory with the following content:
+Setup .env file in the backend directory with the following content:

 ```
 HOST (e.g. localhost)